TartanLlama/tartanllama.github.io/_posts/2016-06-22-integral_variable.md

 static_assert(b.get() == 5, "wat");   //ensure that b is now 5 (ditto)
 {% endhighlight %}

 This may seem a bit crazy; how can a `static_assert` on the same expression yield different values?
-Actually, this successfully compiles on both Clang and GCC (I haven't tested MSVC and am scared to).
+Actually, this successfully compiles on both Clang 3.7 and GCC 6.1 (it doesn't work on MSVC due to a number of compiler bugs).
 The rest of this post will detail how this works.

 This post is split into three sections: